facebookresearch/fairscale/docs/source/tutorials/slowmo_ddp.rst

 ======================================================================

 SlowMo Distributed Data Parallel reduces the communication between different nodes while performing data parallel training.
-Let's suppose that your trainer looks like -
+It is mainly useful for use on clusters with low interconnect speeds between different nodes.
+Let's see that your trainer looks like:

 .. code-block:: python